-Carolini discovered the skeleton in July 1993 in deposits of Patagonia in southern Argentina in a region that is now referred to as the Candeleros Formation.
-The skeleton was about 70 percent complete and included the skull, pelvis, leg bones and most of the backbone.
+In 1993, Rubén Dario Carolini, an amateur dinosaur hunter, discovered Giganotosaurus in the Neuquén Province of Patagonia (southern Argentina).
+The fossils came from deposits in a region that is now referred to as the Candeleros Formation.
+The skeleton was about 70 percent complete and included parts of the skull, pelvis, leg bones and backbone.

-While the remains of many other dinosaurs have been discovered at various stages of development — young, juveniles and full-grown adults — there is a lack of Giganotosaurus fossils to be studied.
-Scientists believe that due to the fact that Giganotosaurus had no enemies, the majority of animals lived to old age or died of natural causes.
-No complete skeleton of a Giganotosaurus has been found.
+While the remains of many other dinosaurs have been discovered at various stages of development (young, juveniles and full-grown adults), the same cannot be said of Giganotosaurus.
+Additionally, no complete skeleton of a Giganotosaurus has been found.

 - Allosaurus: Facts About the 'Different Lizard'

 - Brachiosaurus: Facts About the Giraffe-like Dinosaur

 - Diplodocus: Facts About the Longest Dinosaur